postgrespro/mmts/generations2.md

   /*
    * Catching p.s. in normal mode and tranferring to its gen is not allowed;
-   * we could just give out all prepares before it to parallel workers without
+   * we probably just have given out all prepares before it to parallel
-   * applying them.
+   * workers without applying them.
 Reconnect in recovery.
    */
   if (ctx->replMode == ONLINE) {
    LWLockRelease(GenLock);